blandfort/mirror/README.md

 Next steps could be:

 - Clean up the repo, add some documentation
-    - Add instructions so that training with FERPlus can easily be done
     - Properly describe the code structure
 - Properly formulate long-term vision
 - Make the thing open source ;)